GRP 2010

 University of Kassel, International House, June 18 - 19, 2010

-With regard to the language origin theories of the late 18th century or the reflections on the "Diversity of the human language structure and its influence on the intellectual development of the human race", Georg Forster's linguistic research may lag behind that of Johann Gottfried Herder or Wilhelm von Humboldt.
+In view of the theories of the origins of language at the end of the 18th century or the considerations on the "diversity of human language structure and its influence on the intellectual development of the human race", Georg Forster's linguistic research may take a back seat to that of Johann Gottfried Herder or Wilhelm von Humboldt.
 Nevertheless, Forster and his father were among the first naturalists to engage in comparative linguistic research in the South Seas.
-In later years, Georg Forster was concerned with the relationship between language and experience.
-He is less interested in the extent to which language as an 'art' makes thinking possible in the first place.
-With some proximity to Friedrich Heinrich Jacobi and German Idealism, Forster rather asks whether language also (pre-)structures our contingent experiences and thus occupies the aisthetic view as well as man's freedom from things.
-This autonomy would, of course, be a deceptive one, if the individual nevertheless has to form language and insofar has to submit to its set of rules.
-Or do his 'speechless' experiences help him to distrust rational speech and its abstract truths?
+In his later years, Georg Forster focused on the relationship between language and experience.
+He was less interested in the extent to which language as an 'art' made thinking possible in the first place.
+With some proximity to Friedrich Heinrich Jacobi and German Idealism, Forster rather asked whether language also (pre-)structures our contingent experiences and thus occupies the aesthetic view as well as man's freedom from things.
+This autonomy would, of course, be deceptive if the individual nevertheless had to develop language and thus submit to its rules.
+Or do his 'speechless' experiences help him to properly distrust rational speech and its abstract truths?

-From this perspective critical of understanding, also called "philosophy of life" by Forster, he notes in the fall of 1789 that the "paltry four and twenty signs" of the alphabet are not sufficient to comprehend "the world and its beings".
-As proof of a 'peculiar' or 'naive' view of nature, he uses the Indian play Sakontola a little later.
-In the environment of the translation of the 'fairy tale play' Forster deals with the Sanskrit and thus works ahead of the still young Indology around Franz Bopp.
-Forster owed this insight to the numerous languages and dialects he acquired from his youth: language can also be acquired as an "instrument", the mastery of which opens up a world-historical position for the speaker.
-This knowledge, which after 1789 was increasingly reflected in linguistic politics, is reflected in Forster's hitherto hardly explored reflections on language didactics and language acquisition, but also on translation theory.
-In this context, language - for example in the form of technical language - is finally also reflected by Forster as a (colonial) instrument of domination, which commits the individual to a politically poor specialism and at the same time to a Eurocentric model of civilization.
+From this perspective critical of understanding, which Forster also referred to as the "philosophy of life", he noted in the autumn of 1789 that the "paltry four and twenty signs" of the alphabet were not enough to understand "the world and its essence".
+A little later, he used the Indian play Sakontola as proof of a 'peculiar' or 'naive' view of nature.
+In the context of the translation of the 'fairy tale play', Forster deals with Sanskrit and thus works ahead of the still young Indology around Franz Bopp.
+Forster owes this insight to the numerous languages and dialects that he acquired from a young age - that language can also be acquired as an "instrument", the mastery of which opens up a world-historical position for the speaker.
+After 1789, this knowledge, increasingly reflected in terms of language policy, is reflected in Forster's hitherto little-researched reflections on language didactics and language acquisition, but also on translation theory.
+In this context, language - for example in the form of technical language - is ultimately also reflected by Forster as a (colonial) instrument of power that commits the individual to a politically poor specialization and at the same time to a Eurocentric model of civilization.

-Language, it is said in the famous essay Über Leckereyen, can furthermore be regarded as a 'luxury'.
-For, on the one hand, an exquisite culture and a rich nature favored reflection "on a pleasure had" and in this respect refined the possibilities of expression.
-However, the "union of these two natural endowments, taste and speech," does not necessarily contribute to human progress.
-For the pleasure-seeking human being, speech and thought either become ends in themselves, or, according to Forster, he pleases himself "ever more finely and quickly" in the gruesome "counter-images" of the "useful, good, and beautiful.
+Language, according to the famous essay Über Leckereyen, can also be seen as a 'luxury'.
+For on the one hand, an exquisite culture and a rich nature favored reflection "on a pleasure that has been had" and thus refined the possibilities of expression.
+However, the "union of these two natural dispositions, taste and speech" does not necessarily contribute to human progress.
+For the pleasure-seeking human being, speech and thought either become an end in themselves or, according to Forster, he pleases himself "ever more finely and quickly" in the gruesome "counter-images" of the "useful, the good and the beautiful".

-This range of linguistic-theoretical and practical topics and aspects can undoubtedly be expanded linguistically, as the deliberately 'open' formulation of the main topic of the 2010 conference suggests, not least with regard to Forster's position in the European linguistic discourse of his time or his influences on renowned linguists close to him.
+As the deliberately 'open' focus of the 2010 conference suggests, this range of theoretical and practical linguistic topics and aspects can undoubtedly be expanded linguistically, not least with regard to Forster's position in the European language discourse of his time or his influence on renowned linguists close to him.